msolanikova/git-sync/README.md

 ## How to configure git repositories for no password?
 * each repository should be cloned using ssh protocol instead of https.
 For existing repositories this can be updated e.g. in SourceTree.
-    * Example: `git@bitbucket.org:msolanikova/gitsync.git`
+    * Example: `git@github.com:msolanikova/gitsync.git`
 * new ssh keys have to be generated
     * use [puttygen.exe](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
     * or SourceTree (Tools -> Create or Import SSH keys)
 * store private key on disk
     * don't forget to protect it with a password - Key passphrase
-* copy public key part and import it to stash / bitbucket
+* copy public key part and import it to git provider
     * SSH keys are located in user profile / manage account section
 * start [pageant.exe](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and load previously generated private key

 [Note] windows users neeed to create new **user environment variable** called **GIT_SSH** where value needs to be path to [plink.exe](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

 [Note] pageant.exe with loaded keys needs to be running when syncing git repositories

+[Note] when using multiple accounts to same git provider (e.g. multiple github accounts), [configure sessions in putty](https://blog.craigtp.co.uk/Post/2016/11/21/Using_multiple_SSH_keys_for_a_single_host_with_PuTTY_and_Pageant) with related ssh keys, but name them differenty.
+E.g. `github.com` and `github-private`.
+Use the proper session name in the remote url when cloning repo, e.g. `git@github-private:msolanikova/gitsync.git`

 ## How to use it